Matya-Stavnitzky/Matya-Stavnitzky.github.io/README.md

 My personal website

 To do:
-- add width limit that shifts the display to all one col, so that website is usable on mobile devices
-- add other sections (books, photography, poetry)
+- add other sections (photography, poetry)
-- figure out how to update favicon
+- make new favicon
-- figure out a way to get scrolling so text lines up regardless of screen height
+- add page for more reading list books